-Subtask 1.2 UPWP Development and Management Process Work Task Budget: \$13,500 FHWA MPO Planning Funds, \$12,000 FTA 5303 Metropolitan Planning Funds, \$1,000 RVMPO Dues, \$250 In-Kind Match, \$250 funding agencies (USDOT and ODOT).
+Subtask 1.2 UPWP Development and Management Process

+Work Task Budget: \$13,500 FHWA MPO Planning Funds, \$12,000 FTA 5303 Metropolitan Planning Funds, \$1,000 RVMPO Dues, \$250 In-Kind Match, \$250 The UPWP is an annual work program that outlines MPO planning activities.
+Its adoption every year (or optional every two years) is required by Federal law.
+Its implementation is monitored by the funding agencies (USDOT and ODOT).
 It is a "unified" program that includes all transportation planning activities that are taking place within the RVMPO geographic planning boundary (Exhibit A).
 It is written and developed by RVMPO staff and reviewed, amended and adopted by the RVMPO Policy Committee.
 Most "Subtasks" of the UPWP have been delegated to a Team Leader and that leader must formulate a more detailed work program that will guide in the implementation and completion of each subtask.
 Subtasks will be monitored to assess progress.
 Progress information is provided as reports and proposals for action to the Policy Committee and advisory committees.
 Summary progress reports are provided as part of quarterly reporting process.
 The annual Self Certification Statement will also be prepared.
 Development of the Certification Statement will consider the RVMPO's effectiveness in fulfilling federal requirements regarding the 3-C (Comprehensive, Continuing and Coordinated) and multimodal urban transportation planning processes.
 Deliverables associated with this subtask include an adopted UPWP, Quarterly reports, UPWP amendments, monthly time sheets with task and subtask tracking.